-An anthropomorphic B-29 Superfortress named John is struggling to find work: Despite being a (very) decorated veteran of "the War", the military and civil aviation industries are more interested in the revolutionary new jet-engined aircraft than than an "old" propeller plane like himself.
-As a consequence he really hates jets.
-Thus he is appalled when the stork delivers to him and his wife Mary (a DC-3) a little baby boy jet.
-The fact that Junior at birth can fly way faster than his dad makes John hate the boy even more.
+An anthropomorphic B-29 Superfortress named John is struggling to find work: Despite being a decorated veteran of "the War", the military and civil aviation industries are more interested in the revolutionary new jet-engined aircraft than an "old" propeller plane like himself.
+His wife Mary (a Douglas DC-3) reveals that she's expecting a child, but John's delight turns to bitterness when the stork delivers a little baby boy jet.
+Despite his tiny engine, little Junior immediately begins outperforming his dad and further inflames John's resentment.

-One day John, who still can't find work and has "another propeller to feed", reads a trade paper article about an around-the-world race, the winner of which will receive a fat government contract.
-Determined to prove himself, he enters the race—with little Junior stowed away in his passenger compartment.
+One day John (still unemployed and with "another propeller to feed") learns of an upcoming around-the-world race, the winner of which will receive a fat government contract.
+Determined to prove himself, he enters the race—unknowingly carrying little Junior stowed away in his passenger compartment.
+Hilarity Ensues.

 - Delivery Stork: A helicopter stork drops little Junior through John and Mary's chimney.

 - Fantastic Racism: John doesn't care for jet planes, and all of the jobs rejecting him in favor of jets seems to return the sentiment towards older planes.

 - Just Plane Wrong: Despite supposedly being a "B-29", John is more closely shaped like a B-17 in flight, though the shape of his vertical stabilizer and doubled main tires on his undercarriage are accurate.
 Additionally, while there were B-29s that were painted in olive drab rather than the more well-known baremetal silver coloring, there is no bomber unit that painted the entire rudders red, white, and blue like John's were, and likely it was just done to make it clear John is an American warplane.
 Additionally, Mary, supposedly a DC-3, has a glazed nose to signify her more literal "nose", a feature no DC-3 or the military variant the C-47 possessed.